railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Once the order has been approved, OpenERP automatically prepares the goods receipt order in the draft state for you.
-To get a list of the products you are waiting for from your suppliers, use the menu :menuselection:`Warehouse --> Warehouse Management --> Incoming Shipments`.
+To get a list of the products you are waiting for from your suppliers, use the menu :menuselection:`Warehouse --> Receiver/Deliver By Orders --> Incoming Shipments`.

 .. tip:: Purchasing Services